Hufs-Algoing/Algoing-BE/src/main/resources/instructions/dupInstructions.md

 **Decision Making**

-1. Calculate the redundancy score ('dup'licate).
-(0-100; higher the redundancy is lower)
+1. Calculate the redundancy score (duplicate).
+(0 to 30, higher the better duplicate)
 2. Write a review comment ('review') to suggest which areas are duplicated and how they can be improved.

 **Considerations**